 Along the plateaus of Fouta Djallon, there are grassy plains and fields of millet.
-Fulani herders settled in this region over 200 years ago and have since spread throughout western Africa.
-The Fula Jalon are a sub-group of this vast Fulani people group.
+Fulani (AKA, Fula) herders settled in this region over 200 years ago and have since spread throughout western Africa.
+The Fulbe are a sub-group of this vast Fulani people group.
 They are semi-nomadic and raise crops as well as livestock.
 The high plateaus serve as part-time pastures for their herds.

-The Fula Jalon of Guinea have also moved into southern Senegal and northern Sierra Leone, leaving the culture and heritage of this tribe in all three countries virtually identical.
-Today, the only differences are ones of terrain or climate.
+The Fulbe of Guinea have also moved into southern Senegal and northern Sierra Leone, leaving the culture and heritage of this tribe in all three countries virtually identical.
+A small number live in nearby Guinea-Bissau.

 Herding cattle is usually a male activity; however, the women milk and take care of the cattle.
 Women also care for the poultry and small livestock, as well as cultivate the gardens.
 Women often carry containers of milk and cheese to sell or trade in local markets.

 Daughters remain with their mothers until they marry.
 However, as soon as a son reaches puberty, he leaves the family compound and lives alone in a nearby compound, usually with some cattle.
 This new compound becomes the home of the son and his future wife.

 The first marriage of a man is usually arranged by the man's father.
 A bride-service of helping the girl's father with his livestock is performed by the man, who usually marries in his early twenties.
 Polygyny (the practice of having more than one wife) is practiced, up to the Muslim limit of four wives.
 There is one chief wife, however, who has authority over the other wives.